SpM-lab/sparse-ir-tutorial/src/DLR.md

 ## Bosons

-In the Matsubara-frequency space, The SPR for bosons is as follows:
+In the Matsubara-frequency space, The DLR for bosons is defined as follows:

 $$
     A(\omega) = \sum_{p=1}^L c_p \tanh(\beta\bar{\omega}_p/2) \delta(\omega - \bar{\omega}_p),